systatum/bil-quran/README.md

 - [ ] Add automated test ensuring each word has a meaning (in the quran paper, each arabic word must have below it some translation).
 - [ ] If we add another locale, and then refresh the page, we should not redownload the locale (this proves that database persisting works for all new-locale)
 - [ ] Scroll the page, until the last verse, and ensure we see all the verse, and all the word as per the database (ensuring rendering data and database data matches)
+- [ ] Ensure verse marker follows/work even if we change the translations used (add/remove).
+Make sure it always work on a 2-lines verse, because sometimes it doesn't work.

 ءَا
 لْإِ